-No. Provisions of BVB Corporate Governance Code Complies/ Does not comply or partially complies Additional information / Reason for non-compliance and to potential investors before appointment and during his/her mandate. no other such commitments or engagements have been undertaken by the Board members as of the date of the Prospectus.
+No. Provisions of BVB Corporate Governance Code Complies/ Does not comply or partially complies Additional information / Reason for non-compliance positions in companies and not-for-profit institutions, should be disclosed to shareholders and to potential investors before appointment and during his/her mandate. disclosed to the potential investors in the Company's IPO Prospectus and no other such commitments or engagements have been undertaken by the Board members as of the date of the Prospectus.
 A.6.
 Any member of the Board should submit to the Board, information on any relationship with a shareholder who holds directly or indirectly, shares representing more than 5% of all voting rights.
 This obligation concerns any kind of relationship which may affect the position of the member on issues decided by the Board.
 Yes The internal regulation of the Board contains provisions which regulate such obligation of the Board members and the procedure according to which the information shall be submitted to the Board by its members.
 A.7.
 The company should appoint a Board secretary responsible for supporting the work of the Board.
 Yes The Company has appointed a Board Secretary who supports the Board's activities.
 A.8.
 The corporate governance statement should inform on whether an evaluation of the Board has taken place under the leadership of the chairman or the nomination committee and, if it has, summarize key action points and changes resulting from it.
 The company should have a policy/guidance regarding the evaluation of the Board containing the purpose, criteria and frequency of the evaluation process.
-Partially complies The Company has approved the policy for the Board evaluation during the Board Meeting on December 14th, 2018.
-The evaluation of the Board activity for 2019 fiscal year will be performed in first half of 2020.
-A.9.
-The corporate governance statement should contain information on the number of meetings of the Board and the committees during the past year, attendance by directors (in person and in absentia) and a report of the Board and committees on their activities.
-Yes The Board meets whenever is necessary and at least every three months.
-In 2019 there were eleven Board meetings.
-The Corporate Governance statement contains information in this respect (Chapter 4 of the Management Report).
-A.10.
-The corporate governance statement should contain information on the precise number of the independent members of the Board of Directors or of the Supervisory Board.
-Yes Two out of five members of the Board are independent.
-This is presented in Chapter 4 of the Management Report.
+Yes The Company has approved the policy for the Board evaluation during the Board Meeting on December 14th, 2018.
+An evaluation of Board members for 2019 was performed during the first half of 2020 through an anonymous online survey of Board members, the results of which were collated by the Group's internal auditor and were subsequently discussed by the Board.
+As result, next key actions were identified: - To limit the short notice meetings and responsible persons to provide the materials and agenda in advance, minimum 3 to 7 days ahead of the meeting. - To focus on strategic aspects of Purcari by evaluating medium- and long-term plans. - To better structure the Board Meetings and permanently including on Agenda the item regarding the follow up on the previous meetings decisions. - To focus more on Committee's meetings and keep them separate from Board Meetings as much as possible.
+The next evaluation is expected to be performed in first half of 2021 A.9.
+The corporate governance statement should contain information on the number of meetings of the Board and the committees during the past year, attendance by directors (in person and in Yes The Board meets whenever is necessary and at least every three months.
+In 2020 there were thirteen Board meetings.
+The Corporate Governance statement contains